-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2011.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, firsttime, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2013.
 Include early decision, early action, and students who began studies during summer in this cohort.
-Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were subsequently offered admission.
+Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or nonadimobilen, placomoni en mailing net, er application mitian amn (Sy app Total first-time, first-year (freshman) men who applied 12,314 Total first-time, first-year (freshman) women who applied 5,355 Total first-time, first-year (freshman) men who were admitted 4,589 Total first-time, first-year (freshman) women who were admitted 2,676 Total full-time, first-time, first-year (freshman) men who enrolled 1673 Total part-time, first-time, first-year (freshman) men who enrolled 4 Total full-time, first-time, first-year (freshman) women who enroll 996

-C1 Total first-time, first-year (freshman) men who applied 9501 C1 Total first-time, first-year (freshman) women who applied 4587 C1 Total first-time, first-year (freshman) men who were admitted 4560 C1 Total first-time, first-year (freshman) women who were admitted 2650 C1 Total full-time, first-time, first-year (freshman) men who enrolled 1677 C1 Total part-time, first-time, first-year (freshman) men who enrolled 2 C1 Total full-time, first-time, first-year (freshman) women who enrolled 1015 C1 Total part-time, first-time, first-year (freshman) women who enrolled 1 rotal part anto, mot your (noonnair) nonion anto onionou
+C1 Total part-time, first-time, first- year (freshman) wo omen who enro 0